 Cobar or Copper City is best known as a copper mining town (go figure) on the edge of Outback Australia where the famous Barrier Highway and Kidman Way cross.
 Compared to Mudgee, you can really feel the dryness of the outback in this town.
 We were enthralled by the gorgeous buildings that grace Cobar, dating back from 1910!

 In its heyday and at the hight of the Australian Gold Mine Rush in the 1880s, Cobar was one of the biggest copper and gold mines in existence.
 Due to the 500 men who had found work in the mine, over 3000 people lived and worked in the outback settlement.

 I can only imagine what it must have been like to travel through the hot and dry outback back in the 19th century.
 With no running water or electricity, working in and around the mines must have been so hard.

 Stay in Cobar

-We were generously hosted in the Copper City Hotel/Motel while staying in Cobar.
+We stayed in the Copper City Hotel/Motel while staying in Cobar.
 The U-shaped motel offers clean and spacious rooms right on the edge of the town.
 We loved arriving here after a very long day of driving and had a wonderful rest!
 For those of you not used to Aussie lingo, the hotel next to the motel is not actually extra accommodation.
-It’s the towns newest pub!
+It’s the town’s newest pub!
 You see, the Aussies tend to refer to the local pub as the ‘hotel’.
 One of the few Aussie words that may confuse foreigners like ourselves.

 Sydney to Broken Hill Day 3: Cobar to White Cliffs (4h, 360km)